yancyribbens/moodle-mod_acclaim/README.txt

 * Unzip the archive and read this file

-* Rename the Acclaim/ folder to the name of your module (eg "Acclaim").
+* Rename the NEWMODULE/ folder to the name of your module (eg "widget").
-  The module folder MUST be lower case and can't contain underscores.
+  The module folder MUST be lower case.
 You should check the CVS contrib area at http://cvs.moodle.org/contrib/plugins/mod/ to make sure that your name is not already used by an other module.
-Registering the plugin name @ http://moodle.org/plugins will secure it for you.

-* Edit all the files in this directory and its subdirectories and change all the instances of the string "Acclaim" to your module name (eg "Acclaim").
+* Edit all the files in this directory and its subdirectories and change all the instances of the string "acclaim" to your module name (eg "widget").
 If you are using Linux, you can use the following command
-  $ find . -type f -exec sed -i 's/Acclaim/Acclaim/g' {} \;

-  On a mac, use:
-  $ find . -type f -exec sed -i '' 's/Acclaim/Acclaim/g' {} \;
+  $ find . -type f -exec sed -i 's/acclaim/widget/g' {} \;

-* Rename the file lang/en/Acclaim.php to lang/en/Acclaim.php
+* Rename the file lang/en_utf8/acclaim.php to lang/en_utf8/widget.php
-  where "Acclaim" is the name of your module
+  where "widget" is the name of your module

-* Place the Acclaim folder into the /mod folder of the moodle directory.
+* Place the widget folder into the /mod folder of the moodle directory.

 * Go to Settings > Site Administration > Development > XMLDB editor
   and modify the module's tables.
-  Make sure, that the web server has write-access to the db/ folder.
-  You need at least one table, even if your module doesn't use it.

 * Modify version.php and set the initial version of you module.